matrix-org/matrix-spec-proposals/specification/client_server_api.rst

 Syncing
 ~~~~~~~

-Clients receive new events by "long-polling" the home server via the events API.
+Clients receive new events by "long-polling" the homeserver via the events API.
 This involves specifying a timeout in the request which will hold
 open the HTTP connection for a short period of time waiting for new events,
 returning early if an event occurs.
 Only the events API supports long-polling.